Chapter 15.

 To build economies that truly serve both people and planet, understanding traditional economic mechanisms is vital, but so is recognising their limitations and integrating them with newer, more holistic frameworks.
 Markets play a crucial role in coordinating economic activity.
 A market is any place, physical or virtual, where buyers and sellers interact to exchange goods or services.

 The interaction of supply and demand determines prices and quantities.
-However, the prevailing goal in traditional market-driven economies is often measured by Gross Domestic Product (GDP).
-GDP has significant limitations, as it does not account for non-market activities, the distribution of income or the environmental impact of production, the so-called externalities.
+However, the prevailing goal in traditional market-driven economies is often measured by Gross Domestic Product.
+GDP has significant limitations, as it does not account for non-market activities, the distribution of income or the environmental impact of production.

 This is where alternative economic frameworks become essential.
-One such framework is Doughnut Economics, introduced by Kate Raworth in her book Doughnut Economics: Seven Ways to Think Like a 21st Century Economist.
-This model offers a visual representation of a sustainable and equitable economy.
+One such framework offers a visual representation of a sustainable and equitable economy.

 It consists of two concentric rings: the social foundation for human flourishing and the ecological ceiling of planetary boundaries.
 The space between these rings is the safe and just space for humanity.
-Raworth argues that the goal of economic activity should be to bring humanity into this space.
+The goal of economic activity should be to bring humanity into this space.

 Complexity Economics and Emergent Behaviour